GoogleCloudPlatform/emblem/docs/tutorials/website.md

 ```

 You'll be able to see the automatic rebuild and re-deploy of the application in the Output window.
-Once the deploy has finished, click the url to see the sample data populated in your website.
+Once the deploy has finished, click the URL to see the sample data populated in your website.

 ## Conclusion
 <walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>